josephmisiti/awesome-machine-learning/README.md

 * [OpenNLP](https://opennlp.apache.org/) - a machine learning based toolkit for the processing of natural language text.
 * [LingPipe](http://alias-i.com/lingpipe/index.html) - A tool kit for processing text using computational linguistics.
 * [ClearTK](https://github.com/ClearTK/cleartk) - ClearTK provides a framework for developing statistical natural language processing (NLP) components in Java and is built on top of Apache UIMA. **[Deprecated]**
-* [Apache cTAKES](https://ctakes.apache.org/) - Apache clinical Text Analysis and Knowledge Extraction System (cTAKES) is an open-source natural language processing system for information extraction from electronic medical record clinical free-text.
+* [Apache cTAKES](https://ctakes.apache.org/) - Apache Clinical Text Analysis and Knowledge Extraction System (cTAKES) is an open-source natural language processing system for information extraction from electronic medical record clinical free-text.
 * [NLP4J](https://github.com/emorynlp/nlp4j) - The NLP4J project provides software and resources for natural language processing.
 The project started at the Center for Computational Language and EducAtion Research, and is currently developed by the Center for Language and Information Research at Emory University. **[Deprecated]**
 * [CogcompNLP](https://github.com/CogComp/cogcomp-nlp) - This project collects a number of core libraries for Natural Language Processing (NLP) developed in the University of Illinois' Cognitive Computation Group, for example `illinois-core-utilities` which provides a set of NLP-friendly data structures and a number of NLP-related utilities that support writing NLP applications, running experiments, etc, `illinois-edison` a library for feature extraction from illinois-core-utilities data structures and many other packages.